maniospas/pygrank/docs/userguide/setup.md

 ### <span class="component">pytorch</span>
 <b class="parameters">About</b><br>Performs computations within the `pytorch` execution environment.
-The latter is an open-source platform for machine learning developed by Meta's AI Research lab.
+This is an open-source platform for machine learning developed by Meta's AI Research lab.
-Similarly to `"tensorflow"`,
-are two modes in which this backend can be executed: `"dense"` (default) and `"sparse"`.
+Similarly to `"tensorflow"`, there are are two modes in which this backend can work in: `"dense"` (default) and `"sparse"`.
 The mode may be provided as additional arguments to the backend loading call like this:

 ```python